Center for the Local Integration of Migrants in Barranquilla

 2. We have been able to integrate the entire migrant population in the District of Barranquilla.
 We have achieved important accomplishments as a result of the articulated work with other entities, such as Migration Colombia.
 In this sense, Barranquilla is today one of the cities with the highest number of registrations to the Temporary Protection Status for Venezuelan Migrants and delivery of permits.

-3. CILM services are available for migrant population but also for the host population, since this way an effective integration is guaranteed by the institution.
+3. CILM services are available for the migrant population but also for the host population; in this way, an effective integration is guaranteed by the institution.
 Likewise, we hope that the improvement of living conditions and welfare indicators, the protection and guarantee of rights, effective access to health and education, and the entry into the formal labor market of the migrant population, will have a positive impact on the improvement of prosperity and urban inclusion indicators, and in terms of citizen security for all the inhabitants of the District.

 Priority Objectives